 The science curriculum in all maintained schools also includes content on human development, including reproduction, which there is no right to withdraw from.

-If you want to know more about what will be taught as part of the new subjects, the best thing to do is speak to your child's school.
+Department for Education If you want to know more about what will be taught as part of the new subjects, the best thing to do is speak to your child's school.